 3. Use Exposure Compensation when you are using on-camera flash in an automatic mode

 If you’re using a camera mounted flash then it’s usually a good idea to use it in automatic mode.
-That’s because the flash to subject distance changes as you move around the subject, and as a result the power required from the flash to give the correct exposure also changes.
+That’s because the flash to subject distance changes as you move around the subject.
+As a result the power required from the flash to give the correct exposure also changes.

 The details are a little complicated to go into here, but in evaluative/matrix metering your camera and flash work together to calculate the optimum exposure.
 Check your camera’s manual for full details.

-It gets even more complex, because there are two types of Exposure Compensation you can apply.
+It gets even more complex, because there are two types of Exposure Compensation for flash.

 1. Exposure Compensation: This affects the brightness of the entire scene.
 If the entire scene was too dark, for example, then you would use Exposure Compensation to make it brighter.